Healthcare and pharmaceutical consultancy: An Overview

 - Distribution centre network design.
 The key factors here are the location, the layout, and the quality of the automation.
-We also focus on operational improvement, meeting GDP standards, the regulatory quality requirements and storage temperature regimes.
+We also focus on improvements in operations, meeting GDP standards and the regulatory quality requirements.

 - Procurement and inbound logistics strategy.
 Again the scope is vast and so too the potential to make savings and improvement.
-Our team look at sourcing options, trading terms and potential synergies in inbound freight flows.
-In the pharmaceutical and healthcare industry quality assurance requirements are key.
+Our team look at sourcing options, trading terms and potential synergies in inbound freight flows. `

 - Hospital Logistics.
 Here we provide a wide range of expert services.
-This includes warehouse and store design and layout, equipment tendering and services sourcing and optimisation of inventory holding and product flows.
+This includes warehouse and store design and layout, equipment tendering and services sourcing.
+We also look at optimisation of inventory holding and product flows.

 Medical Campus: Central Warehouse Design and Delivery.